khanhtc1202/my-stories-blog/source/_posts/calling-api-with-create-react-app.md

 ## Development - proxy for stay away from CORS

+_Update: React supports a better way by using proxy.
+I pushed the link in the bottom of this post._

 The most painful things is CORS, at the first time I always need to inject `Access-Control-Allow-Origin` to the header for supporting calling api from localhost.

 Using the proxy like this you can call the api from `/api/v1`